qqc524/A-B-Testing-Analysis-New-Search-Ranking-System/README.md

 - **Checking group balance** using a **Sample Ratio Mismatch (SRM) test**
 - **Calculating effect sizes** to measure the impact of the new ranking system
 - **Running statistical tests**:
-  - Z-test for conversion
+  - z-test for conversion
-  - T-test for time-to-booking
+  - t-test for time-to-booking